gmoeck/twitter_browser/README.md

 #Twitter Browser Example
 This is a simple application that was built for the Introduction to Sproutcore traning series put on by Strobe.
+It is expected to be running on Sproutcore 1.6.
 You can view the video for building this application [here](http://vimeo.com/24487742).

 #Running the applicaiton